inferno-ml/inferno/docs/CONTRIBUTING.md

     pip install -e .[dev]
     ```

 That's it!
-To make contributions to the main library simply push your changes to your fork and create a pull request on GitHub.
+To make contributions to the main library simply push your changes to your fork on GitHub and create a pull request.

 ## Continuous Integration